Stimulus helps stocks shrug off impeachment chaos

-LONDON (Reuters) - Investors shrugged off U.S. President Donald Trump’s record second impeachment and focused instead on reports on Thursday that his replacement, Joe Biden, will lay out a new U.S. $2 trillion stimulus programme later.
+LONDON (Reuters) - Investors shrugged off U.S. President Donald Trump’s second impeachment and focused instead on reports that his successor, Joe Biden, will lay out a new U.S. $2 trillion stimulus programme later.

 Hopes for the supersized package lifted most major stock markets.
-Japan’s Nikkei hit a three-decade peak in Asia [.T] and Europe opened 0.4% higher as traders there ignored the prospect of another Italian government collapse. [.EU]
+Japan’s Nikkei hit a three-decade peak in Asia [.T] and Europe climbed 0.5% higher as traders largely ignored the prospect of another Italian government collapse. [.EU]

-The yield on 10-year U.S. Treasuries -- the benchmark for global borrowing costs -- rose two basis points to 1.11% as traders contemplated a $2 trillion Biden COVID aid package ramping U.S. debt levels up even further.
+The yield on 10-year U.S. Treasuries - the benchmark for global borrowing costs - rose two basis points to 1.11% as traders contemplated a $2 trillion Biden COVID-19 aid package ramping U.S. debt levels up even further.

-European yields were being held in place with the region’s stricter COVID lockdowns bolstering bets of more European Central Bank bond buying, but inflation expectation gauges were creeping higher.
+European yields were mostly being held in place with the region’s stricter COVID-19 lockdowns bolstering bets of more European Central Bank bond buying, but inflation expectation gauges were creeping higher.

 Luca Paolini, Chief Strategist at Pictet Asset Management, said an ongoing rise in borrowing rates could unsettle markets if they start to accelerate.

 “It could be a bit difficult,” he said.
-“Although I would rather have the Fed (U.S. central bank) hiking rates, bond yields at 4%, growth at 5% rather than everything at zero, because it’s more sustainable.”
+“Although I would rather have the Fed (U.S. central bank) hiking rates, bond yields at 4% and growth at 5% rather than everything at zero, because it’s more sustainable.”

 BLACKLIST BOOST